Dana Olden Baldwin: Career

 Baldwin returned to Martinsville, and resumed working in his practice.
 It was after his military service that Baldwin really began to put an active effort in improving the conditions of the African-American Community.
 In the Virginia edition of The History of the American Negro", Dr. Baldwin stated that in order for the African American community to prosper, people should start "by advocating and working for better schools, better churches... by seeing to it that children are instructed in civic duty in the schools and taught the importance and power of the ballot.

 Many of the white hospitals in the area had barred entrance or denied rights for African-Americans.
 In 1929, Dr, Baldwin opened a 27-bed facility meant to house the poor African-American population unable to afford or enter other hospitals.
 It was named St. Mary's, for his mother who had encouraged him down the road to medicine.
 He coordinated with a younger brother who'd owned his own pharmacy.
 The area was designated "Baldwin Block".
 Baldwin opened a number of other business in the majority of the 1920s and 1930s, including the Sandy Beach Resort, Baldwin Miniature Golf Course, Baldwin's Gymntorium and Baldwin Business Center.
 All these facilities were opened to the African American community as the many white institutions were barred because of the Jim Crow laws.

 Dr. Baldwin was also a heavy contributor for a number of churches and societies, including AMR Church, the Masons, Old Fellows, Magic City Medical Society and The National Medical Association.
 Dr. Baldwin was given media attention after treating an African American man for a broken leg and forced the police department to pay his bill regarding the injury.
 Baldwin continued his practice for 60 years and never retired.

 Death and legacy

 Dr. Baldwin died of a stroke on November 9, 1972.
 He was buried in Wake County, North Carolina, in the Baldwin Burial site, where a number of his family are also buried.

 Dr. Baldwin was well remembered in the Martinsville community as being selfless and working with all his might to provide a brighter future for his brethren.
 The Virginia Foundation for the Humanities erected the Dr. Dana O. Baldwin Memorial Park situated in Baldwin Block.
 There are also a number of streets in the area named after him.
 St. Mary's stayed open until 1952 and was memorialized in an exhibit made by the Virginia Foundation for the Humanities.

 Personal life

-On December 24, 1911, Baldwin married Vina S. Flood, daughter of L. F. and Elizabeth Flood.
-Vina had been educated in Hatshorn College and was a teacher in a number of local public schools.
-The couple did not have children of their own.
-However, they adopted two girls: Mae and Rosa Baldwin.
-The couple also raised another three boys and one girl as foster children.